Cum On Feel the Noize: Weekly charts

+1983 UK reissue

 Quiet Riot version

 In 1983, American heavy metal band Quiet Riot covered the song.
 Their version went on to reach No. 5 on the Billboard Hot 100 in November 1983 and helped their album Metal Health become a number-one hit.
 The song's success drew huge nationwide attention to the 1980s Los Angeles metal scene and also helped to break Slade belatedly in the US in 1984, after signing a deal with CBS.
 The song was certified gold by the RIAA.
 In 2002, Quiet Riot's version of "Cum On Feel the Noize" was ranked No. 80 on VH1's 100 Greatest One-Hit Wonders.
-In 2009, VH1 also ranked it No. 41 of the "best hard rock song of all time".
+In 2009, VH1 also ranked it No. 41 of the "best hard rock songs of all time".

-Originally, lead vocalist Kevin DuBrow was dead set on not covering the song, because he wanted the band to write every song on the album.
-In addition, he was not a big fan of Slade.
+Originally, lead vocalist Kevin DuBrow was dead set on not covering the song, because he wanted the band to write every song on the album as well as the fact he was not a big fan of Slade.
 Instead, the band decided to try to cover the song as badly as they could so the label would refuse to release it.

 In a 1983 interview with Kerrang!, Holder spoke of the Quiet Riot version:

 Speaking to Record Mirror in 1983, Lea stated: "Quiet Riot phoned us up and asked if they could use the song.
 They were a bit cheeky really because they had already recorded it.
 I think they've done a very good version.
 Because of the success of the song in the States, we've also got five major record companies trying to outbid each other and sign us to a major deal.
 We've had ridiculous offers coming over the phone.
 We'll give you five Rolls Royces if you go with us, that kind of thing."